lawmurray/Birch/README.md

 version: 0.0.0
 ---

-# Vector-bourne disease models
+# Vector-borne disease models

-This package implements a number of vector-bourne disease models in Birch, based on the following paper:
+This package implements a number of vector-borne disease models in Birch, based on the following paper:

 Funk, S.; Kucharski, A. J.; Camacho, A.; Eggo, R. M.; Yakob, L.; Murray, L. M. & Edmunds, W. J. [Comparative analysis of dengue and Zika outbreaks reveals differences by setting and virus](http://dx.doi.org/10.1101/043265).
 PLOS Neglected Tropical Diseases, 2016, 10, 1-16.